GitEntity/iot/README.md

 **View branches for course work**

-### Installing and Using Bluetooth on the Raspberry Pi
+### Lab 3: Installing and Using Bluetooth on the Raspberry Pi

 ###### Course Description
 Students will learn to design and analyze IoT systems